CodeForAfrica/PromiseTracker/rfcs/promise_sources.md

 [motivation]: #motivation

-As of now, we can only pull promises from the check platform.
+As of now, we can only pull promises from the **check platform**.
 However, the platform keeps on changing their API and thus we need to keep updating our code.
 We would like to be able to use other promise sources which will make it fast for individual PromiseTracker instances to be spun up without having to rely on the check platform.

 # Guide-level explanation